Lapis Lazuli Menhirs for Geobiology

-Our Lapis lazuli menhirs are unique pieces of natural stone for those wishing to cultivate intuition, change and creativity in lithotherapy.
+Our lapis lazuli menhirs are one-of-a-kind pieces made of natural stone for those who wish to cultivate their intuition, embrace change, and foster creativity through crystal healing.

 Category